humansoftware/self-host-saas-k3s/docs/applications.md

 ## Application Structure

-### Kubernetes Configuration
-- Applications must include Kubernetes Custom Resource Definitions (CRDs) in the `flux` folder
-- These configurations define your application's components:
-  - Jobs
-  - Services
-  - Pods
-  - Other Kubernetes resources
-- The configurations can reference Docker images published by your CI pipelines

-### Kustomize Integration
-- Flux uses Kustomize for managing Kubernetes configurations
-- Each application should include a `kustomization.yaml` file that:
-  - References the Kubernetes manifests
-  - Defines common labels and annotations
-  - Manages environment-specific configurations
-- For more information about Kustomize, see the [official documentation](https://kustomize.io/)
-- To learn how Flux integrates with Kustomize, refer to the [Flux Kustomize documentation](https://fluxcd.io/flux/components/kustomize/)

 ### Continuous Integration (CI)
 - GitHub Actions is used for CI
 - Actions are defined in your application repository as you would normally do in GitHub